Cahu/krpc-hs/README.md

     utStream <- getUTStream
     forever $ do
         msg <- getStreamMessage streamClient
+        when (messageHasResultFor utStream msg) $ do
             ut  <- getStreamResult utStream msg
             liftIO $ putStrLn (show ut)
 ```

+## Notes

-Similar to the RPCContext, a StreamContext is a ReaderT on top of IO.
+* `RPCContext` is a ReaderT on top of IO and it derives MonadThrow, MonadCatch, MonadMask (from the `exception` module).

-You might have noticed that all KRPC functions (such as `getUT`, `getUTStream`) are tiny programs you can call directly using `runRPCProg`.
+* You should always check that a stream message has a result for the stream you are going to use with `messageHasResultFor` because there will be some delay between the moment you ask for a new stream and the moment you start receiving results.
+In the event you use `getStreamResult` on a message with no result for the specified stream, an exception will be thrown.

 ## TODO

 * Documentation
 * Cleanup the code generator and make it available
-* Find a better way to handle exceptions